Save Babbinswood Farm

 The land and buildings that BFCBS is raising funds to buy are highlighted in yellow here, with the community woodland at the centre of the pastureland.

-Do you want to Save Babbinswood Farm, ensuring the land is farmed organically and producing nutritious food for its community?
+Do you want to save Babbinswood Farm, ensuring land can be farmed organically while investing directly back into community projects for perpetuity?

 Help us to ensure this land continues to be farmed organically, with our community at its heart?